 Most loan payments are made monthly.
 However, many loans will allow you to pay bi-weekly instead.
 This is particularly advantageous if you get paid every other week rather than monthly.
 That because if you repay your loan each time you get a bi-weekly paycheck it results in 26 payments, versus 24 semi-monthly payment periods, giving 2 extra payments.

 If you choose to pay on a bi-weekly basis, it is as if you're adding a 13th payment to your standard 12 payments.
 You'll barely feel a difference between a standard, monthly payment schedule and a bi-weekly payment schedule – except, of course, that you'll be making two payments per month instead of one.
 The difference in cost will hardly affect your budget, but the acceleration in debt payoff can really help.

-Keep in mind that making bi-weekly payments means you’ll pay less in interest over the course of your loan term reducing the total cost of your loan.
-Try this Loan Repayment Calculator to see the results for yourself.
+Keep in mind that making bi-weekly payments means you'll pay less in interest over the course of your loan term reducing the total cost of your loan.
+Try this Loan Repayment Calculator to see how the numbers work for your situation.